DavideNardone/PySMRS/README.md

 # References

-[Ehsan Elhamifar et. al]: Elhamifar, Ehsan, Guillermo Sapiro, and Rene Vidal.
-"See all by looking at a few: Sparse modeling for finding representative objects."
+[Ehsan Elhamifar et. al]: "See all by looking at a few: Sparse modeling for finding representative objects."
 Computer Vision and Pattern Recognition (CVPR), 2012 IEEE Conference on.
 IEEE, 2012.